heyudou/JD_Lab/cfRNA/README.md

 **MCF7 heterozygous SNPs**

-Table S1 of [publication](https://pmc.ncbi.nlm.nih.gov/articles/PMC8666669/?utm_source=chatgpt.com#appsec2) listed approximately **11,500 MCF7 heterozygous SNPs** is used to define informative loci.
-Because these SNPs are reported in hg19 coordinates, they are converted to GRCh38 and validated against the same reference genome used for RNA alignment.
+Table S1 of [publication](https://pmc.ncbi.nlm.nih.gov/articles/PMC8666669/?utm_source=chatgpt.com#appsec2) listed approximately **11,500 MCF7 heterozygous SNPs**, which will be used to define informative loci.
+These SNPs are reported in hg19 coordinates, they are converted to GRCh38 and validated against the same reference genome used for RNA alignment.

 **MCF7 CNV profile**